Willowmere

 Willowmere (also known as Pearsall House) is a historic mansion located at 435 Bryant Avenue in the Village of Roslyn Harbor, in Nassau County, New York, United States.

 Description

 Willowmere was originally constructed around 1750 as a 2 1/2-story, gambrel-roofed dwelling with a five-bay front facade.
 It was expanded in 1893.
 It was the property of Admiral Aaron Ward (1851-1918) – a rose lover.
 The portico was added in 1926, when the house was renovated to the Colonial Revival style.

-It was added to the National Register of Historic Places in 1999.
+On February 24, 1997, Willowmere was listed on the New York State Register of Historic Places.
+It was subsequently also added to the National Register of Historic Places on July 22, 1999.